 Quality assurance is an important component in providing high quality auditing services.
 We conduct supervisory and quality assurance reviews of each project and the resulting audit report.
 Additionally, professional standards require audit departments to have a periodic external quality assurance (peer) review.
-The most recent peer review report received by the CAO was dated as of May 2020.
+The most recent peer review report received by the CAO was dated as of July 2023.
 The CAO received a rating of "Pass/Generally Conforms" from its Peer Reviewers.
 That rating is the highest possible Peer Review rating and represents their conclusion that the CAO's system of quality control has been suitably designed and complied with to provide it with reasonable assurance that engagements are performed and reported in conformity with professional standards and applicable legal and regulatory requirements in all material respects.
-Our next review will be completed during FY 2023.